rossiniluca/Mnemet/_pages/groups.md

 * [Prof. Luca Rossini](https://rossiniluca.github.io/web/) is an Associate professor of Statistics at the University of Milan and a Senior Researcher at Fondazione Eni Enrico Mattei.
 He is the Co-Principal Investigator and head of the local unit of the MNEMET project.
 His research interests span Bayesian inference; time series analysis and forecasting techniques; energy economics and novel nonlinear models.
 He has published in leading peer-reviewed journals such as the Journal of Business and Economic Statistics; Journal of Econometrics; International Journal of Forecasting and Annals of Applied Statistics.

 * [Prof. Andrea Bastianin](https://sites.google.com/view/andrea-bastianin) is an Associate professor of Economic Policy at the University of Milan and Program Director at Fondazione Eni Enrico Mattei.
-His research interests are Time Series Econometrics, Environmental and Energy Economics, Forecasting techniques and Critical raw materials.
+His research interests are Time Series Econometrics, Environmental and Energy Economics, Forecasting techniques, and Critical raw materials.
 He has published in peer-reviewed journals such as Energy Economics; Macroeconomic Dynamics; Energy Policy and Economic Modelling.

+* [Andrea Viselli](https://andreaviselli.github.io/about/) is a Post-Doctoral researcher in Econometrics interested in time series models, nowcasting, and forecasting evaluation.
+He is finishing his Ph.D. at the University of Milan and Pavia under the supervision of Prof. Fabrizio Iacone and Prof. Luca Rossini.

 ## Free University of Bozen-Bolzano: